 The governance arrangements and system of internal control aims to provide as much assurance as is reasonably possible (not absolute assurance) that assets are safeguarded, transactions are properly authorised and recorded, and that material errors or irregularities are either prevented or can be detected promptly.
 In conjunction with his management team, the CFO has reviewed the governance and effectiveness of the systems of internal control, informed by:

-- regular scrutiny of financial and other performance monitoring data: - Internal audit reports on the systems of internal control; and - self-assessment of the arrangements supporting the Annual Governance Statement, including any changes made and weaknesses identified as a result of the Covid-19 pandemic.
+- regular scrutiny of financial and other performance monitoring data; - Internal audit reports on the systems of internal control; and - self-assessment of the arrangements supporting the Annual Governance Statement.